 7. Enjoy a cozy outdoor patio igloo, chateau, or greenhouse

 There will be a lot of fun markets and dining spots to enjoy this year at some of Charlotte’s nicest outdoor venues.
-Metropolitan and Camp North End are two such spots that will host things like the outdoor Mistletoe Market on the first three Saturdays in December.
-The GoodYear House will also be doing their lovely igloo outdoor dining this year, so keep an eye out for more lovely patios.
+Metropolitan and Camp North End are two such spots that will host things like the outdoor Mistletoe Market.
+Merchant & Trade will also be doing a rooftop igloo, so keep your eyes peeled for more announcements as the weeks go by.

 8. Take a hike to America’s most photographed waterfall